hjdhjd/homebridge-unifi-protect/README.md

 For the more technically inclined - this plugin has continued to pioneer the HomeKit user experience for UniFi Protect by being the ***first*** Homebridge plugin (and first third-party app, to my knowledge) to successfully reverse engineer the UniFi Protect realtime events API that was introduced with UniFi OS.
 This allows instantaneous, realtime capturing of events as they occur in the Protect ecosystem, allowing us to provide that same level of realtime sensor and camera feedback to HomeKit.
 Since reverse engineering the realtime events API, most of the major open source smart automation projects have benefited and also incorporated our work, improving the experience for everyone across smart home ecosystems.

 ### Features
-- ***Easy* configuration - all you need is your UniFi Protect controller IP address, username, and password to get started.** The defaults work for the vast majority of users.
+- ***Easy* configuration - all you need is your UniFi Protect controller IP address, username, and password to get started.** The defaults work quite well for the vast majority of users.
 When you want more, there are [additional options](https://github.com/hjdhjd/homebridge-unifi-protect/blob/main/docs/FeatureOptions.md) you can play with, if you choose.

 - **Full HomeKit support for the UniFi Protect ecosystem.** All generally available UniFi Protect devices are supported, including cameras, chimes, doorbells, lights, sensors, and ViewPorts.

 - **[Complete HomeKit Secure Video support for all UniFi Protect cameras.](https://github.com/hjdhjd/homebridge-unifi-protect/blob/main/docs/HomeKitSecureVideo.md)** Complete HomeKit Secure Video support, without the need for additional plugins or software beyond FFmpeg.
 Another community first - all without the need for additional tools to get a complete solution.

 - **Blazing fast video streaming.** Video streaming from HomeKit will start within in 1-2 seconds for cameras, in most cases - less than a second when using a fast machine like an Apple Silicon Mac mini.
 I've spent the time to optimize the video streaming experience to ensure it feels very responsive, and *just works*.
+For those that have hardware-accelerated CPUs and GPUs, streaming load times that can be as low as 0.2-0.3 seconds on a day-to-day basis, which is often better than the native UniFi Protect app!
+Supported hardware-accelerated platforms are currently: Apple Macs (both Intel and Apple Silicon), Intel Quick Sync Video-enabled CPUs, and Raspberry Pi 4.

 - **[Full UniFi Protect Doorbell support.](https://github.com/hjdhjd/homebridge-unifi-protect/blob/main/docs/Doorbell.md).** This plugin provides complete support for [UniFi Protect Doorbells](https://store.ui.com/collections/unifi-protect/products/uvc-g4-doorbell).
 We support all the features of the doorbell including - doorbell rings, two-way audio, package camera support, and the use of the onboard LCD screen for messages.
 Two-way audio has caveats you should be aware of.